adamsilver/forms/manuscript/00-Introduction.md

 **Chapter 3: Control Extras** provides information about how to enhance forms with just a little more effort.

-**Chapter 4: Basic Design Rules** provides the information you need to design and build user friendly forms.
+**Chapter 4: Basic Design Rules** provides the information you need to design and build user friendly forms, including validation design and accessibility rules.

-**Chapter 5: Validation Design Rules** provides everything you need to design the behaviour and treatment for when forms go wrong.

-**Chapter 6: Server-side validation** explains the technical information required to assist users in fixing invalid input for those things that cannot be caught be the client for whatever reason.
+**Chapter 5: Server-side validation** explains the technical information required to assist users in fixing invalid input for those things that cannot be caught be the client for whatever reason.

-**Chapter 7: Client-side validation** explains how to enhance the experience when Javascript is ready and capable without getting too clever.
+**Chapter 6: Client-side validation** explains how to enhance the experience when Javascript is ready and capable without getting too clever.

-**Chapter 8: Miscellaneous things** for things I don't know where to put just yet.
+**Chapter 7: Miscellaneous things** for things I don't know where to put just yet.

 ## Help and support